varya/steroids/_posts/cloud_services/2014-02-21-debug-build.md

 ## Using Debug builds

 After the build is complete, download and install the Debug IPA file on your device.
-Your app will run normally (although a bit slower), but your WebViews will be visible in Safari's Develop Menu for debugging.
-See the [debugging with Safari Web Inspector guide][safari-web-inspector-guide] for more instructions.
+Your app will run normally (although a bit slower), but your WebViews will be visible in Safari's Develop Menu for debugging. **Note that your device needs to be physically connected to your computer with a wire.**  See the [debugging with Safari Web Inspector guide][safari-web-inspector-guide] for more instructions.

-[safari-web-inspector-guide]: /steroids/guides/debugging/weinre/
+[safari-web-inspector-guide]: /steroids/guides/debugging/safari-web-inspector/
 [ios-build-config-guide]: /steroids/guides/cloud_services/ios-build-config/
 [cloud-deploy-guide]: /steroids/guides/steroids_npm/cloud-deploy/